veeto

 Key Takeaways

-• Standardizes ballot formatting by requiring Yes/No options to be printed on separate lines with voting targets.
+• Standardizes ballot formatting by requiring Yes/No options on separate lines with voting targets for all propositions.

-• Amends multiple state codes to ensure consistent ballot formatting across all types of elections.
+• Revises multiple state codes to ensure uniform ballot language across all types of local and special elections.

 Summary

-The California Assembly Committee on Elections has put forward legislation to standardize ballot formatting across multiple types of local elections and measures.
-The bill establishes uniform requirements for presenting "Yes" and "No" voting options on ballots, mandating that these choices appear on separate lines with clear voting targets either to the right of or below each ballot question.
+The California Assembly Committee on Elections has introduced comprehensive legislation to standardize ballot language across multiple types of state and local elections, establishing uniform requirements for how voting options appear on ballots throughout California.

 Key Dates